benigheorghita/ToDoList/README.md

 the authentication data on application/config/database.php.
 If you'll be using another path than localhost please also update $config['base_url'] from application/config/config.php.

 Right now you should be able to run my app.
-Feel free to add any improvments and help me with anything you want.
+Feel free to add any improvments.
+The customized files can be found on codeigniter/application/controllers, libraries, models and views.

 Cheers!